Canada is at the back of the pack when it comes to students accessing nutrition programs at school, shows a new study.

 Karen Hock, a Waterloo Public Health Sciences doctoral student and first author of the paper, said the COVID-19 pandemic has also demonstrated the importance of school meal programs, especially among disadvantaged students.

-“Countries such as the United Kingdom and New Zealand have recently expanded their school meal programs in response to the pandemic to ensure that students in need can continue to access adequate nutrition, which is fundamental for their long-term health and well-being,” Hock said.
+“Countries such as the United Kingdom and New Zealand have recently expanded their school meal programs in response to the pandemic to ensure that students in need can continue to access adequate nutrition, which is fundamental for their long-term health and well-being.”

-Hock believes school meal programs are a valuable way to promote healthy dietary intake in children and support those in need.
+Hock said that school meal programs are a valuable way to promote healthy dietary intake in children and support those in need.
 “It’s unfortunate that Canada is the only G7 country without a national school meal program.”